EdgeJay/d3hiring-nodejs-api-assessment/README.md

 The repo is structured to be managed by [lerna.js](https://lerna.js.org/).

-Server-side related code are to be kept in `server` package, while client-side related code are to be kept in `client` package.
-Shared code can be stored under `common` package, that is an internal package and should not be published.
+- Server-side related code are kept in `server` package.
+- Client-side related code are kept in `client` package.
+- Shared code can be stored under `common` package, that is an internal package and should not be published.
+- Database related code, such as migrations and seeding are kept in `database` package.

 ## Remote server setup